FreeRidePGH/BikeBinder/README.markdown

 ## Installation and configuration

+### Installation script:

-* Run setup rake task
+Run setup rake task

         bundle exec rake setup

+### Configuration

+* Database settings
   * Edit the config/database.yml file with correct parameters
+* SMTP settings
+  * Edit the config/application/mailer_config.rb file with correct settings

+### Seeding, if not completed by the setup rake task

+* Create the db, load schema and seed

+  	 bundle exec rake db:setup

 ### Prepare the application for development